Eat Well Health helps Support at Home providers identify nutrition risk earlier

 - Learn more about Nutrition Screening & Monitoring.

-Eat Well Health uses a risk-based approach to dietitian involvement, so clients get the right level of clinical input without adding pressure to your team.
+Eat Well Health uses a risk-based approach to dietitian involvement, so clients get the right level of clinical support in a way that is low-burden for provider teams.

 Screening first

-Clients complete a short, remote-friendly nutrition screen to identify who appears stable and who may be at risk and likely to benefit from dietitian input.
-Screening can be used at onboarding, routine reviews, or when intake/weight declines.
+Clients complete a short, remote-friendly nutrition screen to identify who may benefit from additional support.
+Screening can be used at onboarding, routine reviews, or when appetite, intake, weight or strength are changing.

 When screening indicates risk, clients can be escalated for one-on-one dietitian support in the model that suits you: